testingisdocumenting/znai/td-documentation-docs/documentation/deployment/workflows.md

-MDoc currently supports two deployment workflows: [direct deployment](deployment/workflows#direct-deployment) and [auto-deployment from the monorepo](deployment/workflows#auto-deployment-from-the-monorepo).
+`Znai` currently supports two deployment workflows: [direct deployment](deployment/workflows#direct-deployment) and [auto-deployment from the monorepo](deployment/workflows#auto-deployment-from-the-monorepo).

 # Direct Deployment

 ## Upload Documentation

-To build and publish MDoc documentation, which is hosted by [TS Guides](deployment/TS-guides), run this command in your documentation directory:
+To build and publish a `Znai` documentation, which is hosted by [TS Guides](deployment/TS-guides), run this command in your documentation directory:

-:include-cli-command: mdoc --upload --doc-id <your-doc-id> {paramsToHighlight: "<your-doc-id>"}
+:include-cli-command: znai --upload --doc-id <your-doc-id> {paramsToHighlight: "<your-doc-id>"}

 Warning: Before initial deploy, verify your `doc-id` is not in use by another user by  navigating to the TS Guides URL for your `doc-id` string (https://tsguides.app.twosigma.com/`doc-id`).